vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0.markdown

 - 2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2
 ---

-**TL;DR:** In this article, you'll learn how to setup a dockerized Workflow to bootstrap a full-stack database driven application using Ruby on Rails with external identify management.
+**TL;DR:** In this article, you'll learn how to set up a dockerized Workflow to bootstrap a full-stack database driven application using Ruby on Rails with external identity management.
 It will help you convert ideas into testable MVPs ([Minimum Viable Products](https://en.wikipedia.org/wiki/Minimum_viable_product)) in no time.

 You will be able to build a small shelf and fill them with books in the process.
 You can have a look at the app [here](https://bookstall.herokuapp.com/) and this [repository on GitHub](https://github.com/vijayabharathib/auth0_rails_docker) has the code and configuration of the finished product.

 ## Development Workflow

 The objective is to optimize for developer happiness.
 Ruby on Rails fits the bill.
-You'll setup a workflow that makes it easy to configure, test, debug and deploy.
+You'll set up a workflow that makes it easy to configure, test, debug and deploy.
 Also, you will enter the world of [continuous deployment](https://en.wikipedia.org/wiki/Continuous_delivery) where commits are deployed automatically on successful test runs.

 ### Tech Stack

 **1. Docker**

 You need to get [docker installed](https://docs.docker.com/install/).
 Use `docker -v` to verify you have a working version of docker.
 The one I have is `Docker version 17.12.0-ce, build c97c6d6`.
 You'll know more about docker in a minute.
 Installing and getting to know docker is a great investment of your time.
-You'll receive returns in multiples as you start to use docker for all your projects.
+You'll receive returns in multiples as you start to use Docker for all your projects.

 **2. Docker Compose**